Koh-Lanta: L'Île au Trésor

-The season premiered on 26 August 2016 and concluded on 9 December where Benoît Assadi was crowned the title of Sole Survivor in a unanimous 10-0 jury vote against Jesta Hillmann.
+The season premiered on 26 August 2016 and concluded on 9 December when Benoît Assadi was crowned the title of Sole Survivor in a unanimous 10-0 jury vote against Jesta Hillmann.

 Contestants

 Future appearances

 Candice Boisson, Jérémy Raffin and Julie Navarro-Camilleri later returned for Koh-Lanta: Le Combat des Héros.
 Boisson returned for a third time for Koh-Lanta: La Légende.

 Future appearances (Fort Boyard)

 Candice Boisson and Jérémy Raffin later returned for Fort Boyard 2019.